 The financial sector in Cyprus is continuously growing.
 Our company has been successfully obtaining licences for our clients for the authorisation of Investment Firms (CIFs), Investment Funds (AIFS and AIF Managers) and Electronic Money Institutions (EMIs).
+We undertake, advise and support with the application process.
 We fully support them in setting up their business, maintaining it operational and addressing their post-licensing challenges and requirements.
-We undertake, advise and support the application process from establishing an office to final approval by the Regulator.

 What is a CIF?

-Once licensed, a CIF can freely provide investment services through representative and branch offices across EU and EEA member states via the EU Passporting System for Investment Firms.
+Once licensed, a CIF is able to freely provide investment services through representative and branch offices across 30 EU and EEA member states via the EU Passporting System for Investment Firms.

-If you wish to learn more concerning the above, CX Financia’s advisory team is always here to help.
+If you wish to learn more in relation to the above, CX Financia’s team is always here to help.

-Which investment services does a CIF authorised by CySEC can offer?
+Which investment services is a CIF allowed by CySEC to offer?

-CySEC regulates CIFs under the Investment Services Law and the relevant European Regulation.
-CySEC provides licenses and supervises the Firms depending on their investment activities and operations, which are:
+Investment firms are regulated by the CySEC under the Investment Services Law and the relevant European Regulation.
+CySEC provides licenses and supervises the Firms depending on the Investment Services they will provide which are:

 - Reception and transmission of orders in relation to financial instruments